Hello, lovely ladies. I have a luxurious treat for you today.

 148. Write standardized test questions: Standardized testing is a crucial part of education because the test questions measure learning standards.

 Standardized questions written by teachers, professors, and educators hired as independent contractors.

 If you fit any of these categories, perhaps this side hustle is for you?

 149. Yard work service: Yard work is a chore for most people, so if you don’t mind it, consider offering your services to your neighborhood.

 150. YouTube channel host: YouTube is the go-to site for lots of people uploading and watching videos online.

-If you have a business idea, you can start your own YouTube channel and use it to advertise your products and services.
+If you have a business idea, you can start your own YouTube channel and use it for advertising your products and services.

 And that’s it!

 I hope you’ve enjoyed reading this list of 150 side hustle ideas for the single mom.
-Which ones are you gonna try out?
+Which ones are you going to try out?